hajgreen/VTScan/README.md

 VTScan (Virus Total Scan) is an Electron-based application that allows users to scan files and folders using the VirusTotal API.
 This application provides a simple and intuitive interface for users to easily check their files for potential threats.

 ## Features
+- **Speeedup and Lightweight**: The main focus of VTScan is on speed and optimization.
+The speed of this software is faster than the virustotal site.
+- **Beautiful and modern design**: Simple and beautiful design and user interface that is implemented in the best way with the help of bootstrap.
 - **Drag and Drop Interface**: Easily drag and drop files or select files and folders for scanning.
+- **Folder Scan**: Select the folder and scan all files with executable extension.
 - **Real-Time Scanning**: Scan files using the VirusTotal API and get instant results.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.